Physical Therapy Treatments & Example

 Evaluating and adjusting the treatment plan

-After meticulously designing a physical therapy treatment plan, the next crucial step is to evaluate its effectiveness and make necessary adjustments.
-This process ensures that the physical therapy modalities align with the patient's evolving needs and goals.
+After designing a physical therapy plan, the next step is evaluating its effectiveness and adjusting it to align with the patient’s changing needs and goals.

 Continuous evaluation